-(f) Provision for expected credit losses ("ECLs")
+(vi) Provision for expected credit losses ("ECLs")

 The Company performs impairment testing annually for trade receivables in accordance with IFRS 9.
 The ECL model requires considerable judgment, including consideration of how changes in economic factors affect ECLs, which are determined on a probability-weighted basis.
-IFRS 9 outlines a three-stage approach to recognizing ECLs which is intended to reflect the increase in credit risks of a financial instrument based on i) 12-month expected credit losses, or ii) lifetime expected credit losses.
+IFRS 9 outlines a three-stage approach to recognizing ECLs which is intended to reflect the increase in credit risks of a financial instrument based on i) 12-month ECLs, or ii) lifetime ECLs.
 The Company measures provisions for ECLs at an amount equal to lifetime ECLs.